ruizdurazo/ruizdurazo/notes/on-writing/index.md

 >
 > (iii) Often the occasion is best met by submitting not a full-dress Report, but an Aide-memoire consisting of headings only, which can be expanded orally if needed.
 >
-> (iv) Let us have an end of such phrases as these: "_It is also of importance to beer in mind the following considerations......_", or "_Consideration should be given to the possibility of carrying into effect....._".
+> (iv) Let us have an end of such phrases as these: “_It is also of importance to beer in mind the following considerations......_”, or “_Consideration should be given to the possibility of carrying into effect....._”.
 Most of these woolly phrases are mere padding, which can be left out altogether, or replaced by a single word.
 Let us not shrink from using the short expressive phrase, even if it is conversational.
 >
 > Reports drawn up on the lines I propose may at first seem rough as compared with the flat surface of officialese jargon.
 But the saving in time will be great, while the discipline of setting out the real points concisely will prove an aid to clearer thinking.
 >